ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/AWS_-_Beanstalk.md

 tags: [hmpps]
 ---

-"An easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS."
+AWS Elastic Beanstalk is a cloud service for deploying and managing applications.
+It handles infrastructure tasks like scaling, load balancing, and monitoring, allowing developers to focus on writing code.
+You simply upload your application, and Beanstalk automatically provisions and configures the necessary resources.